DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 TODO BLABLA

 - Menu Security -> API
-  - Click default link of Authorization server
+  - Click default link of authorization server

 Note that the discovery endpoint can be found in the settings tag as Metadata URI.
-Menu Security -> API -> default (link) -> Metadata URI (link).
+Menu Security / API / default / Metadata URI.

 To be more secured we will use the client credential flow for the ODM Rest API call.
-This require to create a specific restricted scope.
+This requires to create a specific restricted scope (named OKTA_API_SCOPE later in this article).

 - Click Scopes tab
 - Click 'Add Scope' Button
   - Name : odmapiusers
   - Click 'Create' Button

-We need to augment the token by the useridentifier and group properties that will be used for the ODM authentication and authorization mechanism.
+We need to augment the token by the user identifier and group properties that will be used for the ODM authentication and authorization mechanism.

 * Select Claims tab